How Does Malaria Spread?

 • Travelers from non-endemic areas (e.g., the United States, Europe) to malaria-endemic areas are highly susceptible to catching malaria because they lack any immunity.

 • People in the backwards rural areas with little to no access to healthcare are also at risk of spreading malaria, as they have no access to medical facilities.
-Ignoring the symptoms can cause people living around the individual to transmit the disease, thus creating a cycle.
+Delayed diagnosis and treatment can increase the risk of ongoing transmission in the community by allowing mosquitoes to pick up the parasite from infected individuals.

 What are the tips to prevent malaria?